 Fleas are an all year round problem for both you and your pet, but they are easy to prevent.
 Dogs pick up fleas very easily and the female flea lays hundreds of eggs which fall off the coat into your home.
 These eggs develop in the carpet and furnishings into larvae, before hatching into adult fleas.
 They hatch all year round but the process speeds up at particular times of the year, such as the summer when it is warmer or in autumn when the central heating is turned on.
 95% of the flea lifecycle takes place in the home environment.
 Flea eggs can survive up to 3 years in the environment.

 It is important, if your dog has fleas, to treat both your dog and the house.
-One easy way to treat your dog is to use a spot on treatment (see below) and we recommend you treat the house with a spray called Indorex which lasts for up to 12 months.
+One easy way to treat your dog is to use a spot on or tablet treatment (see below) and we recommend you treat the house with a spray called Indorex which lasts for up to 12 months.